BlogEmployee Communication Best Practices

 Types of Organizational Change

-It helps to know what types of organizational change you may be faced with.
+It helps to know what types of organizational change you may face.
 Typically, they may be strategic, people-centric, structural, technological, unplanned, or remedial.
 Sometimes there will be more than one type that challenges your organization.
+Here are six examples:

-1. A strategic change will require a change to your business policies, processes, and sometimes even the structure of your business.
+1. Strategic change requires a change to your business policies, processes, and sometimes even the structure of your business.

-2. People-centric changes are needed when you want to attract additional talent to do the job.
-These may be at any level, from basic workers to managers.
+2. People-centric change is needed when you want to attract additional talent to do the job.
+This might relate to new employees at any level, from basic workers to managers.

-3. Structural changes generally result in management, hierarchical, and responsibility shifts.
-They are closely related to strategic changes and often require people-centric adjustments.
+3. Structural change generally results in management, hierarchical, and responsibility shifts.
+This type of change is closely related to strategic change and often requires people-centric adjustments.

-4. When an organization introduces new software or systems, there are always changes that need to be addressed.
-Sometimes, new people or structure changes will also need to be implemented.
+4. Technological change is when an organization introduces new software or systems, there are always changes that need to be addressed.
+Sometimes, structure changes regarding employees will also need to be implemented.

-5. We can’t predict unplanned changes, but we need to be equipped to deal with them.
-They are almost always unexpected.
+5. Unplanned change is something we cannot predict.
+However, we need to be equipped to deal with unplanned changes and to be aware that they are almost always unexpected.

-6. When we identify problems, it stands to reason that you’re going to have to introduce remedial change to remedy what’s wrong.
+6. Remedial change happens when we identify problems and need to introduce change to remedy what’s wrong.

 Understanding the Basics of Change Management Communication